lammps/lammps/doc/src/fix_bond_create.rst

 new bond.
 Without a restriction on the permissible angle, and for stiffer angle potentials very large energies can arise and lead to uncontrolled behavior.
+The *aconstrain* keyword is only available when LAMMPS was built with the FixBondCreateAngle class.

 Any bond that is created is assigned a bond type of *bondtype*.